On Sunday, June 26th, 2016, white-supremacist groups planned a permitted rally at California’s state capitol building in Sacramento.

 “Yeah, yesterday was a very impressive, really intense, and moving day.
 And a real victory for our side in defeating the attempt by two nazi organizations that were trying to hold a fascist recruitment rally, a public rally to recruit more members.
 On the west steps of the capitol in Sacramento.
 And instead of the couple, I mean the\re couldn’t even be more than just a dozens of them that actually showed up.
 To try to come out, instead of them being able to do that and hold that rally successfully instead they were met with a huge crowd that was there, committed and determined, very courageous, to take action, shut them down and stop them for organizing for genocide and for lynch mobs.” – Yvette Felarca (BAMN)

-To be clear, Yvette was representing an organization, BAMN, which was not the only group present as their were a milieu of Anarchist groups, Anti-Fascist groups and others that descended on the capitol.
+To be clear, Yvette was representing an organization, BAMN, which was not the only group present as there were a milieu of anarchist groups, Anti-Fascist groups and others that descended on the capitol.

 Apologies for the audio difficulties.